 Practice Areas: General Municipal, Litigation, Cable, Marine and Aviation

 Attorney William Hewig has 30 years of experience representing clients in civil litigation in the areas of insurance and municipal defense.
-He specializes in cable television license negotiations, personal injury and property damage claims, eminent domain, general litigation defense, sewer and water department litigation, landfill regulation and closure, land flooding and riparian rights.
-Attorney Hewig also litigates matters involving harbormaster and wetland issues, and marine and aviation personal injury and property damage defense in general.
-Attorney Hewig practices before the Massachusetts Cable Television Competition Division of the Department of Telecommunications and Energy, Appellate Tax Board, Department of Public Utilities, Department of Environmental Protection, municipal licensing boards, United States Coast Guard, National Transportation Safety Board, Panama Canal Commission, the Maritime Administrator of the Republic of the Marshall Islands, State Marine Pilotage commissions in Massachusetts, Rhode Island, and Maine, and the Federal Transportation Administration.
+He specializes in cable television license negotiations, personal injury and property damage claims, general litigation defense, sewer and water department litigation, landfill regulation and closure, land flooding and riparian rights.
+Attorney Hewig also litigates and advises matters involving harbormaster and wetland issues, and marine and aviation personal injury and property damage defense in general.
+Attorney Hewig has practiced before the following administrative agencies: Massachusetts Cable Television Competition Division of the Department of Telecommunications and Energy; Appellate Tax Board; Department of Public Utilities; Department of Environmental Protection; numerous municipal licensing boards; United States Coast Guard; National Transportation Safety Board; Panama Canal Commission; the Maritime Administrator of the Republic of the Marshall Islands; State Marine Pilotage commissions in Massachusetts, Rhode Island, and Maine; and the Federal Transportation Administration.

 Attorney Hewig is also the primary contact for several town clients assisting them in a full array of general municipal issues, including town meetings, charters and by-laws, conflict of interest, public records, the Open Meeting Law, and municipal finance.

 - Represents or has represented over 20% of the cities and towns in Massachusetts in all phases of cable television license renewals including negotiations, consultations, evaluations, rate increases, and execution of contracts.
 Negotiated with all Massachusetts cable providers.